evdru/MAD-Assembly-Builder/README.md

 ### Installing

-Say what the step will be
+Install node.js

 ```
 GOTO: https://nodejs.org/en/download/ - Download and install
 ```

+Install Electron, Konva, and JS-YAML:

-Once node.js has been installed, perform the following commands in your Terminal/PowerShell/Command Prompt in the folder you are going to
+Once node.js has been installed, perform the following commands in your Terminal/PowerShell/Command Prompt (the -g will perform a global installation of the package).

 ```
 npm install electron -g